 We'll use Tor, perhaps the most well-known and most-used, to better explain the darknet and dark web.
 Tor, short for The Onion Router (the project's original name), routes traffic to dark web sites through layers of encryption to allow for anonymity.
 The term dark web refers to websites on a darknet.
 In Tor's case, these dark web addresses all end in .onion.

-Onion routing is implemented by encryption, nested like the layers of an onion.
-Tor encrypts the data, including the destination, multiple times and sends it through a circuit of randomly selected Tor relays.
-Each relay decrypts a layer of encryption to reveal only the next relay in order to pass the remaining encrypted data on.
+Onion routing is implemented by tunneled encryption.
+Tor build a virtual connection between the user and each server in the path of at least three Tor relays.
+Each relay decrypts a layer of encryption to reveal only the next relay in order to pass on the remaining encrypted data.
 The final Tor relay decrypts the innermost layer of encryption and sends the original data to its destination without revealing, or even knowing, the source address.

 The other darknets mentioned above employ similar methods of data transmission, all with the end goal of keeping users, usage, and information hidden.

 Most of what you've likely heard or read about the darknet and dark web sites involves illegal or nefarious activity.
 Of course where there are possibly valid uses for anonymity, there are also criminals looking to use the anonymity of the darknet to their advantage, with the largest volume of darknet sites revolving around drugs, darknet markets (darknet sites for the buying and selling of goods and services), and fraud.
 Examples of criminal use of the darknet are seen below.

 Drug or other illegal substance dealers: A variety of darknet markets (black markets) allow for the anonymous buying and selling of drugs and other illegal or controlled substances like pharmaceuticals.

 Counterfeiters: Counterfeiters offer document forging and currency imitation services via the darknet.